BBecker8/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+checkout switches to the test branch and then the merge operation would integrate the changes from top_N into the test branch and the test branch would now include the changes from top_N.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?